mercedesb/vacationcentral/README.md

 <https://vacationcentral.herokuapp.com/> \
 Version 1.0 \
-Original Deployment Date - April 5, 2018
+Original Deployment Date - April 4, 2018

 # Original Contributors:

 Mina Slater - <https://github.com/minaslater> \
 Susan Lippa - <https://github.com/slippa91>

 # The Idea:

-When talking with friends about vacation, I am frequently asked for thoughts about where we stayed, what restaurants we enjoyed and what activities we enjoyed.
+When talking with friends about vacation, I am frequently asked for thoughts about where we stayed, the restaurants we enjoyed and the activities in which we participated.

-Vacation Central is a place to store all of that information so that it is easily accessible from anywhere.
-If having all the details in one place makes current trips easier to manage, so much the better.
+Vacationist is a place to store all of that information so that it is easily accessible from anywhere.

 # Getting Started: